-- 1. Replace beds in aging and substandard University Heights.
+- Replace beds in aging and substandard University Heights.
 Increase student satisfaction with housing at UNK. - 2.
 Maintain UNK's competitive position in housing as compared to peer institutions. - 3.
 Provide a catalyst for the University Village development. - 4.
-Develop a residence hall that is attractive, durable, easy to maintain as well as energy efficient and sustainable - 2.
-Justification of the Project - a.
+Develop a residence hall that is attractive, durable, easy to maintain as well as energy efficient and sustainable a.
 Data which supports the funding request